JetBrains/intellij-streamdeck-plugin/README.md

 We also have a page of [IDEA Actions Page](IDEA_actions.md).

+### Action Icon Lookup

+To find the corresponding action icon, use the Action ID to locate it on our [IntelliJ Icon Collection](https://intellij-icons.jetbrains.design/).

 ### In Stream Deck Store plugin

 Click on the action and enter the following parameters: